thatbudakguy/primo-explore-devenv-docker/README.md

 appears in your `docker-compose.yml`, where the path on the left is the absolute path to your view code folder.

 - to select a view, edit the `VIEW` property in `docker-compose.yml` to match the name you provided in the `volumes` stanza, e.g. `NAME_OF_VIEW`.
-- to select a proxy server to view live primo results, edit the `PROXY_SERVER` property in `docker-compose.yml`.
+- to select a proxy server to view live primo results, edit the `PROXY` property in `docker-compose.yml`.

 to start developing, open a terminal in this directory and run:
 ```sh